The Recurring Website Nightmare

 Putting up with this level of foolishness from a developer might be fine for your personal cat photo blog, but it’s utterly untenable for a professional trying to run a business.
 As a marketing professional it makes me angry to see so many people taken advantage of by incompetent and unscrupulous web developers.

-When I suggest that small business owners dive in and create their own version 1.0 website, sometimes they freak out.
+When I suggest that marketing teams and small business owners dive in and manage (or even build) their own website, sometimes they freak out.
 “This website stuff is really complicated!
 I don’t have time to spend weeks or months figuring all this out!”

 When I started programming websites in 1995, it was pretty complicated.
 Figuring out servers and HTML code was confusing.
 There were no what you see is what you get editors or content management systems – every page had to be coded individually.